cashoefman/Mockend-Rest-API-Example/README.md

 Or, See their documentation for more details at https://mockend.com/post-install

 And that seemed so easy but, when I tested it, it didn't work.
 I got some error that I needed to switch to the paid plan or select 1 repo.
 Nowhere did I find any information on how to "select that 1 repo".
-But this is what I found.
+After a little bit if digging, this is what I found out you need to do to make things work!

 1. Go back to https://github.com/marketplace/mockend
 2. Click on "Configure access".